Playbook 2026 · For Advanced Marketers

 < 30%

-TikTok-specific past 5,000 impressions.
-On Reels treat it as a soft signal.
+TikTok-specific after 5,000 impressions.
+On Reels it behaves more like a warning signal.

 completion_rate